You are here

 4.3.1 Interim Payment

-Section 25 of the SRCA authorises an interim payment of compensation for permanent impairment where the impairment is 10% or more but a final assessment of the degree of impairment has not been made (e.g. because the degree of impairment is expected to increase, or where the impairment is not yet stable but a minimum level of impairment can be identified).
+Section 25 of the DRCA authorises an interim payment of compensation for permanent impairment where the impairment is expected to stabilise at 10% or more but a final assessment of the degree of impairment has not been made (e.g. because the current degree of impairment is not yet stable but a minimum level of impairment can be identified).
 Section 25 permits an injured member to access an amount of lump-sum compensation while waiting for his or her injuries and impairments to stabilise.

 An interim payment should be distinguished from:

-- a final determination and payment of compensation under S24
+- a final determination and payment of compensation under section 24

-- a reassessment where a client who has received a final payment of compensation under S24 seeks a further payment under S25(4) because their overall degree of permanent impairment has increased by 10% or more, and
+- a reassessment where a client who has received a final payment of compensation under section 24 seeks a fruther payment under section 25(4) because their overal degree of permanent impairment has increased by 10% or more, and

 - compensation for permanent impairment arising from a completely different injury or disease.